|

 if you close down the vents, and snow tends to blow into the tent if you leave the vents open.
 Also, if you plan on

 using it in snow, get the optional third pole, as the tent sags badly under snow loading with only two poles.
+One final word of advice: Getting the tent seam sealed at the factory is a

 good option.
 Sealing silicon fabrics is a bit tricky, and the Stephenson folks do a good job, better than a typical person